 It's been done for the song "Anaemia", and it's been shot in Rome and Gothenburg from the Swedish director Tobias Martinsson.

-The video tries to follow the lyrical patterns; the song is about this blood disease called Anaemia indeed, where the red cells are missing and you feel weak and your skin grows dead pale.
+tries to follow the lyrical patterns; the song is about this blood disease called Anaemia indeed, where the red cells are missing and you feel weak and your skin grows dead pale.
 But it's a metaphor for an inner weakening.
 Not really regarding the actual disease;

 So the video is an on-going strain of fading ins and outs of shades, us playing, me singing in a blue scenario and the song-main-character represented by a girl (our gorgeous friend Karo) wandering helplessly through the shadows of the city.
 The result was totally amazing.